RelationRx/pyrelational/docs/source/notes/installation.rst

 Installation via Pip Wheels
 ---------------------------

-You can install the pyrelational library directly using pip:
+You can install the PyRelationAL library directly using pip:

 ::